 Tappan Wilder, Thornton Wilder’s nephew and literary executor, is Honorary Chairman of the Society.
 An Advisory Board of distinguished figures representing the varying accomplishments of Thornton Wilder in the field of arts and letters aid and advise the Society.
 These Honorary Directors are Edward Albee, John Guare, A. R. Gurney, John Lahr Irene Lewis, Emily Mann, Donald Margulies, David McCullough, Marian Seldes, Tazewell Thompson, and Sam Waterston.

 Lincoln Konkle, Professor of English, The College of New Jersey, is the Society’s Executive Director.
 He holds a B.S. from Indiana University, an M.A. from Kansas State University, and a Ph.D. from the University of Wisconsin-Madison.
-He is author of Thornton Wilder and The Puritan Narrative Tradition (U of Missouri P, 2006), co-editor of the forthcoming Thornton Wilder: New Perspectives (Northwestern UP, 2013), and co-editor of Stephen Vincent Benet: Essays on His Life and Works (McFarland, 2003).
+He is author of Thornton Wilder and The Puritan Narrative Tradition (U of Missouri P, 2006), co-editor of Thornton Wilder: New Perspectives (Northwestern UP, 2013), and co-editor of Stephen Vincent Benet: Essays on His Life and Works (McFarland, 2003).
 He has published articles on Wilder, Edward Albee, Tennessee Williams, Bruce Springsteen, and others.
 He teaches courses in dramatic literature and Springsteen’s Lyrics as Literature.

 Edyta K. Oczkowicz is Editor of the Thornton Wilder Society Newsletter, published annually.
 She holds a B.A. in English from Albright College, PA, and an M.A. and a Ph.D. from Lehigh University.
 She teaches American literature and Caribbean women writers at Salem College, NC and has published scholarly articles in both areas.
 Suggestions, queries, or comments about the Newsletter may be sent to her at firstname.lastname@example.org.